chrdn/data-science-S2025/challenges/c13-final-assignment.md

 ### The Islands

+The Islands is virtual human population that simulates the descendents of survivors from simultaneous shipwrecks across three islands.
+Initial settlements have grown into twenty-seven villages with a combined population of over forty thousand Islanders.
+The simulation models many aspects of a real population, which include birth, death, and movement to other villages.
+Islanders are also able to perform many actions, many of which are recorded in their life history.

-I decided to study more Islands behavior.
+I decided to study other Islands behavior.
 Specifically, I was interested in how the smoking behavior works.
 This observational study explores the various factors that may cause an individual islander to smoke more than others.